Spatial correlations in SIS processes on random regular graphs

-To complete the formulation of the dynamics of the pairwise correlation function, Eq.~(\ref{eq:corrDyn}), it is left for us to find an explicit expression for $p(\ell^\prime|\ell)$ in the case of the RRG.
+To complete the formulation of the dynamics of the pairwise correlation function, Eq.~(\ref{eq:corrDyn}), it remains to find an explicit expression for $p(\ell^\prime|\ell)$ in the case of the RRG.
 For the latter, the fraction of individuals located in shells beyond distance $\ell$ follows the Gompertz distribution~\cite{Nitzan2016}

 where $P\left(L>\ell\right)$ is the probability that a randomly selected node on the network lies at a greater distance than $\ell$ from a given node.
 The difference between the complementary cumulative fractions of consecutive shells, therefore, determines the fraction of nodes in a specific shell $ p\left(\ell\right)=P\left(L>\ell-1\right)-P\left(L>\ell\right)$, and the number of nodes in the $\ell$-th shell is thus given by